iZUMi-kyouka/ip/README.md

 ## Adding events
 Events are todos that also include the time from when the task takes place, and the time the said task ends.
 These properties are called 'from' and 'to'.

+**NOTE:**
+- Task name cannot be empty.
+- Start and end date must be specified, in that order, after the task name.
+- End date cannot be in the past.

 Example: `event Minami concert /from 19/9/2025 8pm /to 19/9/2025 11pm`